top of page

 Brain Breaks - Static Stretching

-• Procedure: Objective: Promote relaxation and flexibility.
+• Objective: Promote relaxation and flexibility.

 • Materials Needed: None.